OsomePteLtd/principles/src/backend.md

 ### Wrapper around `t` function

 1. Use custom wrapper on `t` function from _i18n_.
 It forces always define needed language.
-Makes `t` usage more abviuouse and allow to translate only on allowed languages.
+Makes `t` usage more clear and allow to translate only on defined languages.

 ```typescript
 export enum Language {